gcioffi/TLIO/README.md

 ### Adjust the real rosbag

 Use "Rosbag_Add_reference_frame.py" in src/scripts to add the right frame needed by RVIZ for the visualization of the original bag.
 In RVIZ, under "fixed frame", type "vicon".

 Play the original bag on your lapotp and record a copy of it, starting from the moment in which the drone is already in the starting position and trying to include a few seconds of hover in the copy bag.
-S top the copy bag when the drone is in its final position, removing the landing part present in the original rosbag.
+Stop the copy bag when the drone is in its final position, removing the landing part present in the original rosbag.

 From now on, I will refer to the copy bag as real-flight bag.

 ### Load the trajectory